tabrezdn1/tabrezdn1/README.md

 - Ask me about **JavaScript**; I will try my best to help you.
 - 📫 How to reach me: [tabrezdn1@gmail.com](mailto:tabrezdn1@gmail.com)

-## 🎉 Fun Facts
-- Did you know?
-You can make a commit on a date before your birth!
-Try out the following command: `git commit --date="Wed Feb 16 14:00 1990 +0100"`
-- GitHub, Inc. was originally known as Logical Awesome LLC.
-Check out the present [Logical Awesome LLC site here](https://logicalawesome.com).

-## ✨ Stay Awesome! ✨

 ### 📊 GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=tabrezdn1&show_icons=true&theme=radical)